China:10 Amazing Places (including Travel Tips)

 Organize your VISA for China

-If your country of residence is in the UK, Australia, Canada, and EU countries, you must apply for a Visa through the online Chinese Visa Application Service Center (CVASC).
+If your country of residence is in the UK, Australia, Canada, or EU countries, you must apply for a Visa through the online Chinese Visa Application Service Center (CVASC).

 Otherwise, you will need to make your Visa application at a Chinese Consular Office in your city or country.
 The documentation required will be listed on the appropriate website.